linear-rpc/linear-cpp/README.md

     download binary distributions from https://www.openssl.org/community/binaries.html and install it.<br>
   * Windows SDK<br>
-    Your application must link advapi32, iphlpapi, psapi, shell32, userenv and ws2_32.(needed by libuv)
+    Your application must link advapi32, iphlpapi, psapi, shell32, userenv and ws2_32.(needed by libuv) And must link gdi32 and user32 when using OpenSSL.
 * xNix and Windows
   * Doxygen and Graphviz<br>
     If you want to create a manual, install doxygen and graphviz.